We have two ways of forming the expression “there’s no way that…” or “it’s impossible that…”—わけがない and はずがない.

 Such an awesome television—there’s no way it’s cheap.

 We can form exactly the same expression with はず instead of わけ.
-Used with はず the phrase is a little more formal.
+Used with はず, the phrase is slightly more formal and objective.

 彼は本気のはずがないでしょう。